 Who controls the data we hold

 Novus Health Ltd will be the Data Controller for the information we gather from you.
 We use NHS approved systems to process patient data, the companies that operate these systems are data processors.
 In all cases we have confirmed that they are compliant with relevant legislation in relation to the management of your data.
-We have one process where patient data is transferred outside of the EU.
-Before this happens we will always explain the process to you and only proceed with your consent.
+No data will be transferred outside of EU borders.

 How long will the data we hold be kept for?